Distribution &

 Our picture

-shows a 36lb Amberjack captured by Charles Avery of Plymouth UK from the
+above shows a 36lb Amberjack captured by Charles Avery of Plymouth UK from the

 "ELECTRIC BLUE"